JuliaData/DataFrames.jl/docs/src/lib/metadata.md

    metadata.
 * broadcasted assignment does not change target metadata;
-  under Julia earlier than 1.7 operation of kind `df.a .= s` does not drop non-`:note`-style metadata; under Julia 1.7 or later this operation perserves only `:note`-style metadata
+  under Julia earlier than 1.7 operation of kind `df.a .= s` does not drop non-`:note`-style metadata; under Julia 1.7 or later this operation preserves only `:note`-style metadata
 * broadcasting propagates table-level metadata if some key is present in all passed data frames and value associated with it is identical in all